radiantlogic-devops/cloud-native-lab/docs/helm.md

 kubectl get namespace
 ```

-You will not find the "helm-lab" in the list of namespaces.
+You should not find the "helm-lab" in the list of namespaces.